frnsys/observer/README.md

 ## To Do / Known Issues
 * FTP observing is timing out
-* Add an option to sync (push/pull) that only uploads/downloads changed files, so you aren't assaulted with a lot of confirmation messages.

 ## Contributing
 This is still a work in progress and can use improving, so please contribute!